-I've always loved hiking and the outdoors so most of my work is based in the natural world--landscapes, seascapes, macro/close-ups of flowers, leaves, and tree bark, as well as abstracts created from my macro images.
-I live near Sedona, Arizona and I’m amazed at the stunning beauty of the Red Rock Country area as well as the surrounding southwest region.
-One of the definitions of the word sacred is "worthy of or regarded with reverence, awe, or respect.”
+I've always loved hiking and the outdoors so my work is based in the natural world—landscapes, seascapes, and macro/close-ups of flowers, leaves, rocks, and driftwood, as well as abstracts created from my macro images.
+I live in the town of Cottonwood near Sedona, Arizona and I’m amazed at the stunning beauty of the Red Rock Country area as well as the surrounding southwest region.
+One of the definitions of the word “sacred” is "worthy of or regarded with reverence, awe, or respect.”
 In this sense, I consider these beautiful natural areas as sacred ground.
-I feel a very strong spiritual connection to the land so my artwork comes from a place of profound reverence and appreciation for this beautiful planet Earth.
+I feel a strong spiritual connection to the land so my artwork comes from a place of profound reverence and appreciation for this beautiful planet Earth.

 My images are pure nature in the style of a photorealistic painting with vibrant colors.
 I normally use a very wide angle lens and stitch multiple images together to create large panoramic landscapes so I can capture the entire spacious scene that I find so awe inspiring.
 Most of my landscapes are available in sizes up to 96” x 48” (8 feet x 4 feet).
 Several years ago, I started experimenting with digital artistic effects, looking for a way to create more artistically expressive images.
 I had this vision in my head and I was never satisfied with simple individual filter effects.
 So, after a great deal of trial and error, I developed a process using several filter effects and image adjustments applied multiple times.
 I use several photo editing programs and normally spend many hours on the computer perfecting each image.
 I consider myself a photographic artist—my primary intention is always to create something beautiful and uplifting, and to communicate my feeling of awe and wonder when I explore and photograph the incredible spacious beauty of the natural world.